cobalthq/cobalt-api-docs/versions/v1/content/api-versions.md

 # API Versions

 <aside class="warning">
-You are currently viewing the documentation of v1 of Cobalt API.
-Please visit <a href="https://docs.cobalt.io/v2/">docs.cobalt.io/v2</a>
+You're viewing the documentation for an older version of the Cobalt API (v1).
+Please visit the <a href="https://docs.cobalt.io/v2/">documentation</a>
-for the documentation of v2 of Cobalt API.
-If you've integrated with Cobalt API in the past by using v1, you can use the <a href="https://docs.cobalt.io/v2/#changelog">Changelog</a> to migrate to v2.
+for the latest version (v2).
+If you've integrated with the Cobalt API in the past using v1, please see the <a href="https://docs.cobalt.io/v2/#changelog">Changelog</a> to migrate to v2.
 </aside>

 ## Background

-When the Cobalt API was introduced in 2021, it was read-only but plans were already in place to add write support.
-Initially this was envisioned as being added to `v1` of the API.
+When we introduced the Cobalt API in 2021, it was read-only.
+Initially, we planned to add write support to v1 of the API.

-A close examination of `v1` of the API will reveal an odd mix of identifiers - numeric IDs, tokens, and so on.
-For the sake of simplicity and consistency Cobalt decided to migrate to a common identifier format.
-Due to the difficulty of maintaining full compatibility across different combinations of identifiers, we decided to introduce `v2` of the API exclusively using the new identifier format.
+After a careful review of v1, we discovered an odd mix of identifiers—numeric IDs, tokens, and so on.
+We decided to switch to a common identifier format for simplicity and consistency.
+Because it's difficult to maintain full compatibility between different combinations of identifiers, we decided to introduce v2 of the API that uses only the new identifier format.

-`v1` is currently maintained but will not see any new features.
+We maintain v1 of the API, but we won't add any new features to it.